KaminariOS/kaminarios.github.io/src/routes/posts/first-blog.md

 $$
   i \hbar \frac{\partial}{\partial t}\Psi(\mathbf{r},t) = \hat H \Psi(\mathbf{r},t)
 $$
 - **Progressively expressive**.
-It should come with a few simple and useful core syntax rules like Markdown, and much more advanced features like collapsible blocks and table-of -contents(toc) left to be explored.
+It should come with a few simple and useful core syntax rules like Markdown, and much more advanced features like collapsible blocks and table-of-contents(toc) left to be explored.
 As you can see, the [toc](#disclaimer) at the beginning of this post is auto-generated.
 - **Highly customizable**.
 It would be great if I can enliven my posts with CSS and JavaScript.
 In fact, I can just insert a Svelte component right here:
 <p style="display: flex; justify-content: center"><ToggleButton bind:checked={$enable_effects}/></p>